 In most areas of New York State, it is citizen volunteers who respond to emergency situations.
 Due to a variety of factors, New York’s volunteer fire departments are currently experiencing a critical need to recruit and retain members.

 As an incentive for individuals to serve in New York’s volunteer fire service, the Firemen’s Association of the State of New York (FASNY) has developed the Higher Education Learning Plan (FASNY HELP).
-This program will provide tuition reimbursement to student-volunteers for up to sixty-five (65) credit hours attained at a New York State chartered community college or online courses taken through Empire State College.
-Beginning in January 2019, individuals who already have a college degree will be able to participate in the FASNY HELP program.
+This program will provide tuition reimbursement to student-volunteers attending a New York State chartered college or taking online courses through Empire State College, as long as they are providing active service to a New York State volunteer department.
+Individuals who already have a college degree are also eligible to participate in the FASNY HELP program.

 Please note that this program will only be accepting 100 participants and if more than 100 applications are received, the finalists will be chosen by random lottery.